getgrav/grav/UPGRADE-1.7.md

 * Added experimental support for `Flex Pages` in the frontend (not recommended to use yet)
 * Admin uses `Flex Pages` by default (can be disabled from `Flex-Objects` plugin)
-* Added page specific permissions support for `Flex Pages`
+* Added page specific admin permissions support for `Flex Pages`
 * Added root page support for `Flex Pages`
 * Fixed wrong `Pages::dispatch()` calls (with redirect) when we really meant to call `Pages::find()`
 * Added `Pages::getCollection()` method